sharavananpa/the-memory-game/README.md

 # the-memory-game
-A game to test our memory
+A game to test our memory.